LamisAlkahlout/Smart-Parking-System/README.md

 A campus-wide digital parking platform developed for the University of Doha for Science and Technology (UDST), enabling students, staff, and guests to reserve parking spots, view real-time availability, and receive automated notifications.

-Developed as part of the Software Requirements Engineering course, covering the full SDLC — from requirements elicitation through design, implementation, and testing.
+Developed as part of the Softwar Engineering principles course, covering the full SDLC — from requirements elicitation through design, implementation, and testing.

 ---